 Understands everything but does not speak

-These children have good receptive language skills, but they are not using their words yet to communicate.
-You can call the child’s name and they will respond, and you can give them instructions and they will demonstrate understanding (even if they do not always comply and follow the instruction!).
+These children have good receptive language skills (understanding) but they are not using their words yet to communicate.
+You can call the child’s name and they will respond, and you can give them instructions and they will demonstrate understanding (even if they do not always want to follow the instruction.
+We don’t say terrible 2s for nothing!)
 They may prefer to grab items on their own and have autonomy in their household.
 They look you in the eyes and may ‘manipulate’ you with pouts or cry only when you are watching.
 They will use gestures such as an index-finger-point to communicate.
+In general, you feel that they understand almost everything, and you can move through your daily routines easily.
+You know what your child is trying to tell you.

 Here are some reasons why your child may be a late talker: